ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 ### Request/response headers
-Defines your request/response headers in your api.
+Defines your request/response headers in your API.
 This is useful when there are extra headers to set.
-If the request has to involve an authorization header for security you can add this header to your document.
+When the request has to involve an authorization header for security reasons, you can add this header to your document.

 {% highlight java %}
 mockMvc.perform(